 - You have the right to refuse to answer questions

-- We may need you help in collecting your health information
+- We may need your help in collecting your health information

-- If you do not choose to answer, we will fill in the information best we can.
+- If you choose not to answer, we will fill in the information best we can.

 You do not have to answer every question to get services.